apache/mxnet/docs/how_to/add_op_in_backend.md

 the interface `get_with_shape`.
 - Line 13: Get user input parameters from the node attribute.
 - Lines 15-21: This is the place where the formula of the operator is implemented.
-The two macros `MSHADOW_TYPE_SWITCH` and `MXNET_ASSIGN_REQ_SWITCH` enable the code block to work for all the supported data types and `req` types in MXNet.
+The macros `MSHADOW_TYPE_SWITCH` and `MXNET_ASSIGN_REQ_SWITCH` enable
+the code block to work for all the supported data types and `req` types in MXNet.
-Inside the inner-most macro, we launch the kernel for calculating the output tensor such that each thread takes an element from the input tensor, feeds it into the quadratic function, and assigns the output element to the output tensor based on `req`.
+Inside the inner-most macro, we launch the kernel for calculating the output tensor such that each thread takes an element from the input tensor, feeds it into the quadratic function, and assigns the output element to the output tensor based on `req` type.
 Note that `Kernel::Launch` serves as a universal interface for launching parallel computation on both CPU and GPU.
-This allows most of the simple operators to share the same piece of code for CPU and GPU as parallelization approaches are identical on both types of devices.
+This allows most of the simple operators to share the same piece of code for CPU and GPU as parallelization approaches are often identical on both types of devices.
 The kernel function is defined as the following, where the function `Map` is executed by each thread for each input element.